dunkelhaus/cancerTherapy/docs/README.md

 |Valeria Brewer        <valramirez@ucdavis.edu>|
 |Ninad Mehta              <ntmehta@ucdavis.edu>|

-#### Project no longer maintained, due to absence of cloud credits since this was a research project.
+#### Project no longer maintained, due to absence of cloud credits since this was a research project & proof-of-concept was complete.
 Contact @author if interested in a HOWTO, or getting it back up.